 - Don’t forget to carry the audio-visual device provided at the entrance and maintain silence in the museum.
 Roughly 1.5 hours to 2 hours are enough to explore the entire museum.

-- The museum is open from Tuesday to Sundays from 10:30 am to 5 pm.
-Entrance fee is Rs.
+- The museum is open from Tuesday to Sunday from 10:30 am to 5 pm.
+The entrance fee is Rs.
 10/- for Indian Nationals and Rs.
 200/- for Foreign Tourists.
 The gift shop and canteen are worth a visit.

-Built-in the 1026 CE by Solanki king Bhimdev I, Sun temple of Modhera is one of the best examples of Solanki architecture and prestigious recipient of the UNESCO World Heritage Site award.
-As I entered the historical complex, I was left speechless by the timeless beauty and open mind-set of the Modhera Sun Temple of Mehsana.
+Built in 1026 CE by Solanki king Bhimdev I, the Sun temple of Modhera is one of the best examples of Solanki architecture and a prestigious recipient of the UNESCO World Heritage Site award.
+As I entered the historical complex, I was left speechless by the timeless beauty and open mindset of the Modhera Sun Temple of Mehsana.
 The entire temple is divided into three segments.
 First, you come across the rectangular-shaped Surya Kund, a deep, stepped tank right in the front of the temple, which was earlier used to store pure water.
 What used to be a stepped tank had temporarily transformed into a waterfall, thanks to the unseasonal torrential rains.

 What not to miss: